ModDota/moddota.github.io/_articles/particles-creation-series-chaos-wave.md

 <p>
 Now that is done, we will start assigning the rest of the control points as followed:
 </p>
-- Add "Remap control point to scalar" in Initializer.<br>
+- Add "Remap control point to scalar" in Initializer.<br />
 - Add "Remap control point to scalar" in Initializer.
 (Yes twice)
 <p>
 And adjust the value to the following.